 Must Hear TV?
-NBC Universal uses “commercial innovations” to cut through the attention economy
+NBCUniversal uses “commercial innovations” to cut through the attention economy

 In a recent essay, former Fox marketing exec Joe Marchese argues that “the next wave of innovation will help people spend that time and attention better.”
 He likens the idea to how organic food became a multi-billion-dollar industry: Just as people paid more attention to what they put in their bodies, they’ll soon “pay greater attention to, and regain control over, what they put in their brains.”

-Following parent company Comcast’s acquisition of Sky last year, NBC Universal and the British telecommunications company now reach nearly 470 million viewers/visitors per month across six continents.
-That kind of scale puts NBC Universal is in a position to help shape what the attention economy could be.
+Following parent company Comcast’s acquisition of Sky last year, NBCUniversal and the British telecommunications company now reach nearly 470 million viewers/visitors per month across six continents.
+That kind of scale puts NBCUniversal is in a position to help shape what the attention economy could be.

-“We’re very fortunate to not only tell stories the best way possible, but we have the platform to bring them to the biggest amount of audiences there is,” says Linda Yaccarino, chairman of advertising and partnerships at NBC Universal.
+“We’re very fortunate to not only tell stories the best way possible, but we have the platform to bring them to the biggest amount of audiences there is,” says Linda Yaccarino, chairman of advertising and partnerships at NBCUniversal.
 “So we take that responsibility of leadership very seriously.
 We know if we’re able to grab the hands of our partners and bring our storytelling capabilities together, then we’ll amplify messaging together better, stronger, louder.”

 Take Lacoste, for example.
-During this year’s French Open, the retailer partnered with NBC Universal to unveil Shoppable TV, as viewers were able to scan and purchase items that brand ambassador Novak Djokovic was wearing.
+During this year’s French Open, the retailer partnered with NBCUniversal to unveil Shoppable TV, as viewers were able to scan and purchase items that brand ambassador Novak Djokovic was wearing.

 “Lacoste isn’t a traditional TV advertiser in the U.S. But we were able to build this commerce arrangement with them,” Feldman says. “[Brands] truly appreciate the fact that we’re spending the time to get people to pay attention during commercial breaks because the beauty of everything is that we all know advertising still works.
 The hardest part of advertising is getting people to pay attention—and that’s what commercial innovation does.”

 Adds Yaccarino: “Advertising is in a state of a massive transformation, and most of that comes from the significant changes in consumer behavior based on all of their content offerings that they have at their fingertips.
 Marketers and advertising overall have lagged behind.
-There is aggressiveness by some companies, including NBC Universal, to put our foot on the gas.”
+There is aggressiveness by some companies, including NBCUniversal, to put our foot on the gas.”